parkerlacey/Movie-Night/README.md

 -Add pop-up window for result to leave less clutter on page <br>
 -Adding Rotten tomatoes and IMDB ratings <br>

-##Acceptance Criteria
+## Acceptance Criteria
-GIVEN a website page with selections
+GIVEN a website page with selections <br>
-WHEN  a user submits genre, and cuisine type
+WHEN  a user submits genre, and cuisine type <br>
 THEN  a random movie and food is generated matching their selections